November 29, 2018

 Life expectancy in the United States has dropped again, according to three reports released by the Centers for Disease Control and Prevention on Wednesday.

-CDC data shows that overall, life expectancy in the United States dropped to 78.6 years in 2017, down from 78.7 years in 2016, contributing to the longest-running decline since World War I, when a flu pandemic killed almost 700,000 people nationwide between 1915 and 1918, Huffington Post reports.
+CDC data shows that overall life expectancy in the United States dropped to 78.6 years in 2017, down from 78.7 years in 2016, contributing to the longest-running decline since the 1918 flu pandemic that killed almost 700,000 Americans, Huffington Post reports.

 The increase in death rates was most noticeable in white Americans ― a 0.6 percent jump for white males and 0.9 percent for white females, according to the CDC.